Wasabi Wallet Download, Features and CoinJoin Guide

 Install and create a wallet

-Receiving funds and label management
+Receiving and label management

 Sending and fee settings

-Using CoinJoin
+Use CoinJoin

 CoinJoin is not “anonymity magic”; it improves resistance to on-chain analysis

 Many users first understand CoinJoin as something that makes all on-chain activity disappear.
 That is not accurate.
-A safer way to understand it is:
+A safer way to understand it is:CoinJoin mainly improves privacy at the UTXO level,helping reduce the chance that transaction history and fund flows are linked too easily.

 Checks before installation

-• Confirm that the operating system version is compatible.
+- Confirm that the operating system version is compatible

-• Keep an update log and a risk notice page.
+- Keep an update log and a risk notice page

 Bitcoin wallet / CoinJoin / BTC anonymity / BTC privacy / bitcoin mixing